oliviertassinari/material-ui/docs/src/pages/components/date-time-picker/date-time-picker.md

 <p class="description">Combined date & time picker.</p>

 This component combines the date & time pickers.
-It allows to select both date and time with the same control.
+It allows the user to select both date and time with the same control.

 Note that this component is the [DatePicker](/components/date-picker/) and [TimePicker](/components/time-picker/) component combined, so any of these components' props can be passed to the DateTimePicker.